Radius and Ulnar Shaft Fracture 813.23

 • Template before case

-Forearm Fx Classification / Treatment
+Forearm Fracture Classification / Treatment

 • Non-displaced: must ensure anatomic bow of the radius is maintained.
 RX=Short-arm cast.